danielthepope/xkcdfull/README.md

 This site enlarges the comics so that they fit to the screen.

 ## Endpoints
 - [/](http://xkcd.danielthepope.co.uk/): Picks a random xkcd comic.
-Add `?rotate` to get a new comic every minute.
+Add `?rotate=60` to get a new comic every minute (or however many seconds you want).
 - [/latest](http://xkcd.danielthepope.co.uk/latest): Displays the most recent comic.
 - [/149](http://xkcd.danielthepope.co.uk/149) (or any other number): Displays the specified comic.